Magnum in pictures:

 Abbas, 1976 and Harry Gruyaert, 1998

-Why is it that football is the most captivating of all the games?
-A picture can say more than a thousand words.
-Whether it’s mired in the mud of a waterlogged pitch in Guapi, Colombia, or on the red earth of the Canons’ training ground in Yaoundé, Cameroon, bent goalposts, a ball and the players’ desire are all you need to spark that passion for the beautiful game.
+Why does soccer captivate so many around the world?
+A picture has the power to explain why.
+Whether it’s mired in the mud of a waterlogged pitch in Guapi, Colombia, or on the red earth of the Canons’s training ground in Yaoundé, Cameroon, bent goalposts, a ball and the players’ desire are all you need to spark that passion for the beautiful game.